Le Système Ribadier

 Le Système Ribadier (The Ribadier System) is a farce in three acts by Georges Feydeau and Maurice Hennequin, first performed in November 1892.
 It depicts a husband's stratagem for escaping the marital home to engage in extramarital intrigue, by hypnotising his wife.

 Background and premiere

-Earlier in 1892, Feydeau had emerged from a six-year spell in which his plays were failures or at best very modest successes.
+Earlier in 1892, Feydeau emerged from a six-year spell in which his plays were failures or at best modest successes.
 With Monsieur chasse!
 (Théâtre du Palais-Royal, 114 performances) and Champignol malgré-lui (Théâtre des Nouveautés, 434 performances), the latter co-written with Maurice Desvallières, he restored his reputation and fortune.
-To follow Monsieur chasse! at the Théâtre du Palais-Royal, he collaborated with Maurice Hennequin, son of a celebrated farceur of the previous generation, on Le Système Ribadier, which opened at the Palais-Royal on 30 November 1892, running for 78 performances.
+To follow Monsieur chasse! at the Théâtre du Palais-Royal, he collaborated with Maurice Hennequin, son of a celebrated farceur of the prior generation, on Le Système Ribadier, which opened at the Palais-Royal on 30 November 1892, running for 78 performances.